Jayboy628/homework_02_RegTech/README.md

 	<dd> -Deloitte has made 6 investments.
 Their most recent investment was on Nov 9, 2020, when i6 Group raised.</dd>
 	<dd> -Deloitte has had 2 exits.
 Deloitte's most notable exits include DataChannel and Roundarch.</dd>
 	<dd> -Deloitte has acquired 45 organizations.
 Their most recent acquisition was TWG on Feb 18, 2021..</dd>
 </dl>
+<h3>Business Activities</h3>
+<p>Deloitte provides audit, consulting, financial advisory, risk management, tax, and related services to select clients.
+Deloitte participating in a variety of businesses from Accounting, Advice, Consulting, Customer Service, Finance, Financial Services, Human Resources, Management Consulting, Outsourcing, Professional Services, Risk Management and Service Industry.
+Deloitte as an estimate of 45 acquisition and an estimate revenue range of 10B+ dollars</p>
 </body>
 </html>